-The North Half, the North Half of the Northwest Quarter of the Southwest Quarter, and the North Half of the North Half of the Northwest Quarter of the Southwest Quarter of Section 30, Township 19 North, Range 18 East, W.M., in the County of Kittitas, State of Washington;
+The North Half, the North Half of the Northwest Quarter of the Southwest Quarter, and the North Half of the North Half of the South Half of the Northwest Quarter of the Southwest Quarter of Section 30 and all of Section 19, all in Township 19 North, Range 18 East, W.M., in the County of Kittitas, State of Washington.

-The Southeast Quarter of Section 17, Township 19 North, Range 18 East, W.M., in the County of Kittitas, State of Washington;
+Section 21; the East Half of Section 20; and the Southeast Quarter of Section 17, all in Township 19 North, Range 18 East, W.M., in the County of Kittitas, State of Washington.